entelognathus/agnathan-phylogeny/agnathan character list.md

 32. Eyes: 0, laterally placed (interorbital distance equal to width of head at that position); 1, close together near midline (interorbital distance substantially less than width of head at that position); 2, on prominent eyestalk.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+Although the eyes are oriented anteriorly rather than laterally Sacabambaspis has been scored 0 as the eyes are placed laterally relative to the head width at that position.
+We have scored Eriptychius absent based on the inferred position of the orbits and orbital scales.

 33. Cartilaginous otic capsules: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+Cartilaginous otic capsules are not preserved in Eriptychius PF 1795.
+However, it is unclear whether they were present in life as they could have either been unmineralized and thus not fossilised, or alternatively lost prior due to disruption to the carcass during fossilisation.
+Thus we have scored this character as unknown.
+We have also changed the scoring for heterostracan taxa from 1 to ?

 34. Vertical semicircular canals forming loops that are separate from roof of utriculus: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .